dodgymike/hackrf-wiki/Ubuntu-14,-PyBombs-and-HackRf.md

 # Installing Pybombs

-Some of the formatting is not compatible with this wiki, this document's master is maintained at: [Celestial Photographer](http://www.celestialphotographer.com/2014/09/17/pybombs-gnuradio/)
+This document's master is maintained at: [Celestial Photographer](http://www.celestialphotographer.com/2014/09/17/pybombs-gnuradio/)

+# Disclaimer
-The general disclaimer...This technique/approach has worked for me various times, it is the method I prefer, it may not work for you.
+This technique / approach has worked for me various times, it is the method I prefer, it may not work for you.
 You might prefer other steps.
 I assume no liability.
-HELPFUL/CONSTRUCTIVE criticism is always welcome.
+HELPFUL / CONSTRUCTIVE criticism is always welcome.
 Pybombs is not perfect, some recipes do not work.

 When you see the word `user` in my instructions, that refers to the user name you're using, ie, `run /home/user/pybombs/src/uhd/host/build/utils/uhd_images_downloader.py`